cgpeanut/DeployingResources2GCPusingTerraform/course-outline.md

 $ Reference: https://cloud.google.com/sdk/docs/authorizing
 ```
     Creating the Terraform Project and Service Account
+    (Setting Up and Configuring Terrform Project)
+        1. Create Terrafrom Project, new project in our GCP console that will host out Terraform Project.
+        2. Create a Service Account, create a new service account that will use to connect from our local environment to our GCO environment.
+        3. Set Up Configuration file, we are going to setup the configuration file in Terrafrom for our GCO environment.
 ```
     Enabling APIs
     Setting Up Remote State in Cloud Storage